-Keywords: shoulder; arthroscopic management; osteoarthritis; 5-year outcomes arthroplasty, hemiarthroplasty, or total shoulder arthroplasty (TSA).
+Keywords: shoulder; arthroscopic management; osteoarthritis; 5-year outcomes shoulder pain and dysfunction.
+The initial treatment typically consists of nonoperative measures including physical therapy, pharmacotherapy, injections, and activity modifications.
+When nonoperative treatment fails, surgical options include arthroscopic debridement, biological interposition arthroplasty, hemiarthroplasty, or total shoulder arthroplasty (TSA).
 TSA is typically considered the gold-standard treatment for bipolar disease.
-While TSA offers predictable and reliable outcomes for many patients, concerns regarding the longevity of the implants, potential for revision surgeries, increased patient expectations, and higher patient demands contribute to less desirable outcomes in younger patients.^{3,5} Because of this, arthroscopic treatment options have been used in an attempt to delay the need for arthroplasty in younger, more active patients or in those patients in whom arthroplasty is otherwise not an acceptable treatment option.^{2,4,6,10,11,13,19,20}
+While TSA offers predictable and reliable outcomes for many patients, concerns regarding the longevity of the implants, potential for revision surgeries, increased patient expectations, and higher patient demands contribute to less desirable outcomes in younger patients.^{3,5} Because of this, arthroscopic treatment options have been used in an attempt to delay the need for arthroplasty in vounger, more active patients or in those patients in whom arthroplasty is otherwise not an acceptable treatment option. ^{2,4,6,10,11,13,19,20}